quantify-nfc/Wear24-NFC-Kernel/README.md

 # Wear24 NFC

-This project is a linux kernel for the Quantas Dorado (sold as Verizon Wear24).
+This project is a Linux kernel for the Quantas Dorado (sold as Verizon Wear24).
 Our aim is to get the watch to support NFC, a feature Verizon promised, yet never shipped.

 ## Building